SOC 2 Type I AttestedSundial is SOC 2 Type I attested.

 2.3 Data Processing

-• Google Calendar Data: Processed only for Bulk Delete Calendar Holds feature; no event details stored.
+• Google Calendar Data: Processed only for Bulk Create and Delete Calendar Holds and Calendar Audit features; no calendar event details stored.

 2.4 Data Residency

-• Cloud Firestore: Stored in nam5 region; no event details or Gmail email content retained.
+• Cloud Firestore: Stored in nam5 region; no calendar event details retained.

 2.5 Data Deletion Policy